 We woke up bright and early the next morning to leave the island.
 We all got onto the ferry and got ready to depart.
 This time, I noticed more intently how many people were bundled up and ready to set sail, fit snugly together in the seats.
 I started to wonder if this one hour ferry from this island to the mainland signified a big step for some of these people.
 It was their connection point from a very rural life to an urban life and more opportunities.

 After the one hour ferry ride, we got back into the van and headed towards another city.
-After a long drive, we stopped in a small café for a light snack.
-It was such a simple thing, but it was amazing.
-Everyone got one small cup of what seem like hot cocoa and then we got these white bakery item balls that we could dip or rub into the cocoa.
-It was simple, chocolatey, and amazing.
-We are enjoying ourselves and wrapping up when I saw a sign attached to the top hanging from the shop which mentioned in English, a kidnapping that happened.
-With little concern, I asked if we should be careful about that.
-The lady one lady in the family responded by saying, “should we?”
-She wasn’t sure herself and then started conversing in Filipino with the others in concern.
-It turns out that they are too familiar with the city either.
-I suppose kidnappings happen in every city so I wasn’t too stressed, but it was interesting and we should of course always stay on guard.
+After a long drive, we had a quick pit stop in a small café for a light snack.
+It was such a simple entree, but it was amazing.
+Everyone got one small cup of what seemed like hot cocoa and then we got a couple of these white baked balls that we could dip or rub into the cocoa.
+The taste was simple and subtle.
+It was simple, chocolatey, and clearly affordable.

 While part of me wanted to stay and enjoy the festivities, I was on a tight timeline.
 I had a flight I paid for that I would rather not miss.
 I had more things I needed to do and limited time.
-My next adventure was visiting Bohol, which is a whirlwind story of its own for another day.
+My next adventure was visiting Bohol, an iconic tourist spot, which is a whirlwind story of its own for another article.